 In our setting, the corresponding principle is to prioritize replacing portions of the program that are more uncertain (according to the original scoring function $f$) with holes, since these portions are the most likely to be incorrect compared to the true program.
 In particular, since the corresponding prediction set is constructed by filling holes with all possible subsequences, and since low-probability subtrees are the ones where other subsequences have higher probability, so replacing these subtrees with holes most increases the aggregate probability mass of the prediction set.

-To formalize this notion, we assume that the AST of the top prediction $\bar{y}=\operatorname*{\arg\max}f(x,y)$ has probabilities associated with its leaf nodes.
-In particular, we assume that each leaf node $v$ in the AST $T$ of $\bar{y}$ is labeled with a value $\ell_v\in\mathbb{R}_{\ge0}$ denoting the negative log probability of $v$ conditioned on its ancestors\footnote{In practice, we often use sequence models that do not respect the structure of $T$, but as a heuristic, we can still use the predicted probability of the token labeling each leaf $v$ to construct $\ell_v$.}---i.e., $\ell_v=-\log p(v\mid v_1,...,v_k)$.
+To formalize this notion, we assume that the AST of the top prediction $\bar{y}=\operatorname*{\arg\max}_y f(x,y)$ has probabilities associated with its leaf nodes.\footnote{Here, we assume access to the AST $T$, which is the case for all major languages (since the ability to construct $T$ is needed to interpret or compile the program $\bar{y}$).
+In addition, we assume that $\bar{y}$ is valid; in our experiments, we found that invalid code or unparseable output appears in less than 0.1\% of cases.
+When an invalid AST is produced, we can simply take additional samples; alternatively, techniques like PICARD impose constraints during generation to ensure that only valid programs are decoded.} In particular, we assume that each leaf node $v$ in the AST $T$ of $\bar{y}$ is labeled with a value $\ell_v\in\mathbb{R}_{\ge0}$ denoting the negative log probability of $v$ conditioned on its ancestors\footnote{This probability model assumes that nodes are generated conditioned only on their ancestors.
+In practice, we often use sequence models that do not respect the structure of $T$, but as a heuristic, we can still use the predicted probability of the token labeling each leaf $v$ to construct $\ell_v$.
+Because the scoring function can be arbitrary, this heuristic does not invalidate our coverage guarantee.}---i.e., $\ell_v=-\log p(v\mid v_1,...,v_k)$.